 In my work as a Marian speaker, columnist, and author of a popular rosary devotional, and in my role as a parish priest, I am often met with questions about the rosary.
 People either ask me questions to better understand the rosary, or they might freely share their disinterest with the devotion altogether.

-As we bring to a close the centennial anniversary of the Marian apparitions in Fatima, Portugal, (May 1917 to October 1917) and during the traditional month dedicated to the rosary, we are provided with an opportunity to examine our relationship with it.
-Perhaps it’s time to give the rosary a second chance by asking ourselves why we choose not to pray it, and then reconsider the place of it in our spiritual lives.
+During the traditional month dedicated to the rosary, we are provided with an opportunity to examine our relationship with it.
+Perhaps it’s time to give the rosary a second chance by asking ourselves why we choose not to pray it and then reconsider its place in our spiritual lives.

 Why don’t I pray the rosary?